with safety.3D rendering

 3. Blockchain-Based Applications

 Network devices have massive static and transient data buried inside, and using open-source tools or building your own gets you access to this data.
 Examples of this type of data include active entries in the BGP table, OSPF adjacencies, active neighbors, interface statistics, specific counters and resets, and even counters from application-specific integrated circuits (ASICs) themselves on newer platforms.
-So how do we get the best of this data, and the role of automation can help you here?
+So, how do we get the best of this data, and how can automation help you here?

-To operationalize your environment and drive automation to production, you need to have everything centrally managed and better role-based access.
-This is where you could use Ansible Tower, which has several Ansible features such as scheduling, job templates, and a project that help you safely enable automation in the enterprise at scale.
+To operationalize your environment and drive automation to production, you need everything centrally managed and better role-based access.
+For this, you could use Ansible Tower, which has several Ansible features, such as scheduling, job templates, and a project, that help you safely enable automation in the enterprise at scale.

 Best Practices for Brownfield Network Automation: